ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

     # optional save method
     batch.save(adversary)

-The example below passes only the required fields to document().
+The example below passes only the required fields to **document()**.
 The optional properties can then be set whenever required.
-The same interface is used for the attribute.
-The required attribute properties are set first and then optional values can be added.
+The same interface is used for the Attribute.
+The required Attribute properties are set first, and then optional values can be added.

 .. code-block:: python
     :linenos: